Shake, Rattle & Roll XI

 Shake, Rattle & Roll XI (stylized as Shake Rattle & Ro11) is a 2009 Filipino supernatural horror anthology film produced by Regal Entertainment, and the eleventh installment of the Shake, Rattle & Roll film series.
-It is also directed by Jessel Monteverde, Rico Gutierrez and Don Michael Perez.
+It is directed by Rico Gutierrez, Don Michael Perez and Jessel Monteverde.

 The film features an ensemble cast including Ruffa Gutierrez, Mark Anthony Fernandez, Maja Salvador, Rayver Cruz, Zoren Legaspi, Iya Villania, Jennica Garcia and Mart Escudero.
 It was also distributed by Regal Entertainment, Inc. and Regal Multimedia, Inc. It was an official entry in the 2009 Metro Manila Film Festival.
 The film received the Festival Award for Best Make-up.

 The twelfth installment, Shake, Rattle and Roll 12, was released in 2010.